cityofcapetown/ds_code_challenge/README.md

 For the sake of this exercise, assume that the each virement/movement of funds represents an inefficient budget allocation, and that `efficient`/`inefficient` refers to how well/poorly the original budget forecasted the actual amount needed for that `cost centre`/`cost-element` (this is an over-simplification, but will suffice for the exercise).

 #### Outputs
-**Please provide a "dashboard", in pdf format, that reflects following:**
+The main output is a "dashboard", in pdf format
+* In addition to the pdf dashboard, please also include any code, and/or spreadsheets, and any intermediate analysis, used to generate the dashboard, in your submission.
+* Your analysis should be accompanied by a short text/narrative explanation of your reasoning/findings
+* A non-specialist/technical person should be able to understand this without additional guidance.

+**Your dashboard must include the following**
-1) Provide a high level view of the trends over time for the net amount moved, as a total amount, and as a percentage of the original budget:
+1) A high level view of the trends over time for the net amount moved, as a total amount, and as a percentage of the original budget:
   * at the `directorate` level
   * at the `cost centre` level
   * at the `cost element` level
 * Provide a short text/narrative description to explain your analysis, how you identified the items and what these values may mean

-2) Provide a view of the top 5 departments with the highest proportion of `net amount moved` over the last 3 years
+2) A view of the top 5 departments with the highest proportion of `net amount moved` over the last 3 years

 3) Show the top 5 budget item categories (cost elements) in the most recent financial year, for:
   1) the most efficient budget allocations, and
   2) the least efficient budget allocations
 * Provide a short text/narrative description to explain your analysis, how you identified the items and what these values may mean

-4) Provide a summmary figure or table with a narrative to highlight 2 budget changes that your analysis suggest would improve the budget allocation efficiency
+4) A summmary figure or table with a narrative to highlight 2 budget changes that your analysis suggest would improve the budget allocation efficiency

-A non-specialist/technical person should be able to understand this summary without additional guidance.

-In addition to the PDF dashboard, please also include any code, and/or spreadsheets, and any intermediate analysis, used to generate the dashboard, in your submission.
+5) A one pararaph executive summary of your findings

 ## Contact
 You can contact gordon.inggs @ capetown.gov.za for questions relating to access to the data and colinscott.anthony @ capetown.gov.za for any questions relating to the analysis tasks.